ChrisMoller/aplwrap/EDITOR.md

 When you are done, use the `File > Save` command to define the function in the APL session.

-To edit an existing function, use the `File > Open` command to select from a list of functions and operators in the workspace.
+To edit an existing function, use the `File > Open Object` command to select from a list of functions and operators in the workspace.

 The Open Object dialog may be searched; use the Ctrl-F key to initiate a search.
 The active search may be repeated in a forward direction